ß: Development of a capital form

+Für ß wird in großer Schrift allgemein SS angewandt, z.
+B. STRASSE, PREUSSEN, doch kann man um Verwechslungen vorzubeugen, auch SZ anwenden, z.
+B. MASZE (Maße), aber MASSE (Maſſe).

+For ß in capitals usually SS is used, e. g.
+STRASSE, PREUSSEN, but one also use SZ to avoid ambiguity, e. g.
+MASZE (Maße), aber MASSE (Maſſe).

 The Duden was edited separately in East and West Germany during the 1950s to 1980s.
 The East German Duden of 1957 (15th ed.) introduced a capital ß in its typesetting without revising the rule for capitalization.
 The 16th edition of 1969 still announced that an uppercase ß was in development and would be introduced in the future.
-The 1984 edition again removed this announcement and simply stated that there is no capital version of ß.
+The 1984 edition removed this announcement and simply stated that there is no capital version of ß.

+Computers made problems worse, by assuming that converting to all-caps was a lossless operation.
+While changing "ß" to "ss" was just an annoyance before, it now caused actual software failures.
+The Cork encoding used by TeX went as far as adding a single character that printed "SS" to solve this.

-In the 2000s, there were renewed efforts on the part of certain typographers to introduce a capital, ẞ. A proposal to include a corresponding character in the Unicode set submitted in 2004 was rejected.
-A second proposal submitted in 2007 was successful, and the character was included in Unicode version 5.1.0 in April 2008.
+In the 2000s, there were renewed efforts on the part of certain typographers to introduce a capital, ẞ. A proposal to include a corresponding character in the Unicode set submitted in 2007 was successful, (Note: A prior proposal submitted in 2004 was rejected.) and the character was included in Unicode version 5.1.0 in April 2008.
 The international standard associated with Unicode (UCS), ISO/IEC 10646, was updated to reflect the addition on 24 June 2008.
 The capital letter was finally adopted as an option in standard German orthography in 2017.
 Since 2024, ẞ has been the preferred option for depicting the character in capital letters, with SS as a second option.